-Our research suggests all it takes is one problem with a supplement and the chances of your long-term, weight-loss success are hindered.
+Our research suggests all it takes is one problem with a supplement, like adverse reactions, and the chances of your long-term weight-loss success are hindered.
 If Max Muscle Cleanse side effects are an on-going issue, that’s a warning to dieters.

 As stated above, there is no clinical support for using of laxatives or diuretics in weight-loss.
 Studies actually warn against long-term use of stool softeners and water pills.
 At DietSpotlight, science is extremely important and if a company doesn’t bother to research, that’s just the start of the problem.

-After researching Max Muscle Cleanse the conclusion was simple.
-We like the large, professional company headquarters and the price is comparable to other cleanses, but we can’t support this product because the weight-loss claims are not backed with research and there are some side effects to consider.
+Let’s take a ride back through all of the facts we found.
+After checking out Max Muscle Cleanse the conclusion was simple.
+We like the large, professional company headquarters and the price is comparable to other cleanses, but we are worried about suggesting this because the weight-loss claims are not backed with research and there are some side effects to consider.
 Plus, we’re concerned dieters may start abusing the product leading to long-term health problems.

-Among the finest products we’ve reviewed in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2015 is one called Leptigen.
 The ingredients are combined into a proprietary blend clinically proven to boost metabolism and help you lose fat.
 We couldn’t find talk of harmful side effects and reviews point out great results.